mcanthony/tonic-image-builder/docs/api/DataProberImageBuilder.md

 __queryDataModel__ that should be used to fetch the data and the associated set of LookupTable managed by the __lookupTableManager__ instance.

-Under the cover that will create an off-screen canvas for the image generation.
+Under the hood this will create an off-screen canvas for the image generation.
-Then depending of the value of the flag __pushAsBuffer__ the 'image-ready' notification won't contain the same thing.
+Then, depending of the value of the flag __pushAsBuffer__, the 'image-ready' notification will not contain the same object.

-Below are the two event structure
+Below are the two event structures

 ```js
 // pushAsBuffer = true